tlarson91119/portfolio/README.md

 My decision to use a GitHub repository was a spur-of-the-moment decision.
 I'm certain there are other platforms available to satisfy my requirements, but I'll continue using this platform until I find something more suitable.

+At the root of this repository, there exist various directories that are related to specific subjects that I've been working with.
+I have a, rather excessive, habit of taking many handwritten notes (including typed notes).
+There are some notes I plan to digitize eventually and possibly add to this repository.